JessebotX/jessebotics.online-old/posts/markdown-tutorial.md

 date: "2023-03-17"
 ---

-Here is a quick overview of CommonMark Markdown, a strongly defined specification of Markdown.
-For more information, see <https://commonmark.org/>
+# What is Markdown

+Markdown is a markup language created by John Gruber and Aaron Swartz in 2004, designed to be readable in its source code form.
+The original markdown tool allows users to write in plain text and have it be converted into HTML.
+Since then, Markdown has been widely adopted into platforms such as [GitHub][2], [Discord][3], and [Reddit][4].
+Tools like [pandoc][5] allow converting Markdown source code into different formats including but not limited to PDF, LaTeX and docx.

+There are many different implementations of Markdown, but this article will only showcase the basics of [CommonMark Markdown][6], a strongly defined specification of Markdown designed to remove the ambiguities in the original language.

 # Getting Started

-Create a new markdown file with the `.md` extension.
-(E.g. `example.md`) Then open the file with any plain text editor.
+Create a new file with a `.md` file extension (E.g. `example.md`).
+Then open the file with any plain text editor.

 # Headings
 There are two ways to create headings.
 One way is to prepend a hashtag in front of the desired heading title.
 You can have up to 6 levels of headings.